 “What do you want to do after you graduate?”
 This is a question people love to ask college students.
 When I try to answer, I start stuttering.
 Even though I’ve declared a major doesn’t mean I know what I want to do with my life after I graduate.
 I’ve come to find that college majors rarely apply to first post-grad jobs.

 Just because I don’t know what I want to do doesn’t mean I’m a slacker (I’m one of the sharpest knives in school because of my work ethic).
 It worries me that I don’t know what direction my life is going after graduation.
 I’ve always been a planner.
 I’m the dork who creates to-do lists to stay on task every day.
 If I don’t have a plan, I get nervous.
 So, of course, I want to have a plan after college.

-On the other hand, how am I supposed to even be prepared when I don’t have clue what I want to do with my major or with my life in general?
-I feel like I’m driving alone at night down a long, winding road with my only source of light illuminating just a few feet in front of me.
-I can’t believe that is less than ten months I’ll be walking across a stage to accept written proof of my completed degree – then that will be it, I’ll be released into the real world and free of the comforts Washburn’s campus provided me for two years.
+But it’s impossible to develop a plan when I don’t know what I want to do.
+I feel like I’m walking at night with a flashlight that only shows two feet in front of me.
+I can’t believe in less than ten months I’ll be walking across the stage to accept my diploma.
+Then that’ll be it, I’ll be released into the world and free of the comfort Washburn provided for two years.

-This real world will be a place filled with pressures, expectations, challenges and responsibilities.
-Every obstacle that lands in my path will be assuming that I’m going to fail.
-I try to be confident about the future, but I’m actually terrified.
-I’m scared of failing, scared of missing out on experiences, and scared of not being successful.
-I just want everything to work out for the best and unfortunately, I have absolutely no way of knowing for certain that it will – and that kills me.
+My post-grad world will be filled with pressures, expectations, challenge, and responsibilities.
+I really don’t want to fail because of the people who’ve told me I’ll do great things.
+I want to be confident about the future, but I’m terrified.
+I’m scared of failing, scared of missing out, and scared of not succeeding.
+I want everything to work out for the best.
+Unfortunately, I have no way of knowing if it will and that kills me.